intel/llvm/sycl/doc/CompileTimeProperties.md

 }
 ```

-We again implement the property list in the header via a C++ attribute, though
+We again implement the property list in the header via a C++ attribute, where
-this time the attribute decorates a member variable of the class:
+the attribute decorates a member variable of the class:

 ```
 namespace sycl::ext::oneapi {